Polpii/rex_Interface/README.md

 ![image](https://github.com/Polpii/rex_Interface/blob/main/pics/stream_follow.png?raw=true)

-Then you'll be able to use all the fonctionnality of the Interface explained here : [REX GITHUB](https://github.com/Shkunn/TRACKIN_DVIC)
+Then you'll be able to use all the fonctionnalities of the Interface explained here : [REX GITHUB](https://github.com/Shkunn/TRACKIN_DVIC)

-This will launch this three servers:
+If you want to use the **MAP BUILDER** mode you have click on the **MAP BUILDER** button to see the Jetson Nano desktop (if you don't reload and click again).
-* SERVER/server.py
+Then click on the **atom** under the arrow, write the password and then click on the **RUN** button !

-* SERVER/app_core.py --prototxt MobileNetSSD_deploy.prototxt --montageW 2 --montageH 2
+You will see a 3D pointcloud representing your environement !

-* ./ws/websockify/websockify.js localhost:8081 172.21.72.168:5900 [options] SOURCE_ADDR:PORT TARGET_ADDR:PORT
+YOu now know everything, ENJOY !